MicrosoftDocs/ATADocs/ATPDocs/user-profiles.md

 ---
 # required metadata

-title: Working with user profiles in the Azure Threat Protection console | Microsoft Docs
+title: Working with user profiles in the Azure Advanced Threat Protection console | Microsoft Docs
-description: Describes how to investigate users from the user profiles screen in the ATP console
+description: Describes how to investigate users from the user profiles screen in the Azure ATP console
 keywords:
 author: rkarlin
 ms.author: rkarlin